sudh29/Interview_Questions/MongoDB.md

 # MongoDB

-## Introduction

-This repository aims to help individuals prepare for MongoDB-related interviews by providing a set of questions and their corresponding answers.
-MongoDB is a widely used NoSQL database, and understanding its key concepts is crucial for working with the database effectively.

 ## What is MongoDB?

 MongoDB is a NoSQL, document-oriented database that stores data in flexible, JSON-like BSON documents.
 It differs from traditional relational databases by not requiring a predefined schema, offering scalability and adaptability to changing data requirements.